Posted on April 17, 2022

 I hope that this has been helpful, or at the very least gives an insight into what it can be like to go to a festival such as Country2Country when you have Autism, when you struggle with your mental health.
 The positive moments are unrivalled but the difficulties are freaking difficult.

-Category: anxiety, autism, event, mental health, music, snapshots Tagged: actuallyautistic, anxiety, autism, autism awareness, autism spectrum disorder, autistic, autistic adult, autistic spectrum disorder, country music, country2country, country2country festival, exhaustion, fatigue, kacey musgraves, kelsea ballerini, medication, meltdown, meltdowns, mental health, mental health awareness, music festival, natalie hemby, nicolle galyon, overload, sensory overload, side effects, songwriters, songwriting, sugarland, the shires, tiredness, uk country
+Category: event, mental health, music, snapshots Tagged: actuallyautistic, anxiety, autism, autism awareness, autism spectrum disorder, autistic, autistic adult, autistic spectrum disorder, country music, country2country, country2country festival, exhaustion, fatigue, kacey musgraves, kelsea ballerini, medication, meltdown, meltdowns, mental health awareness, music festival, natalie hemby, nicolle galyon, overload, sensory overload, side effects, songwriters, songwriting, sugarland, the shires, tiredness, uk country

 Hi!
 I’m Lauren Alex Hooper.
 Welcome to my little blog!
-I write about living with Autism Spectrum Disorder, as well as several mental health issues.
-I’m a singersongwriter (and currently studying for a Masters in songwriting) so I’ll probably write a bit about that too.
+I write about living with Autism Spectrum Disorder (ASD), ADHD (Inattentive Type), and Hypermobile Ehlers-Danlos Syndrome (hEDS), as well as several mental health issues.

-My first single, ‘Invisible,’ is now available on iTunes and Spotify, with all proceeds going to Young Minds.
+My first single, ‘Invisible,’ is on all platforms, with all proceeds going to Young Minds.